Alfresco/alfresco-ng2-components/docs/folder-actions.service.md

 Implements the folder menu actions for the Document List component.

+## Methods

+-   `getHandler(key: string): ContentActionHandler`
+    Gets the handler function for an action.
+    -   `key` - Identifier for the action
+-   `setHandler(key: string, handler: ContentActionHandler): boolean`
+    Sets a new handler function for an action.
+    -   `key` - Identifier for the action
+    -   `handler` - The new handler function
+-   `canExecuteAction(obj: any): boolean`
+    Checks if an action is available for a particular item.
+    -   `obj` - Item to check

 ## Details

 This service implements the built-in actions that can be applied to a folder